ndrakos/blog/_posts/2020-08-28-Mock_Catalog_August_Progress_Report.md

 In  <a href="https://ndrakos.github.io/blog/mocks/SED_Matching_Overview/">this post</a> I outlined roughly how this is done in Williams et al. I'm not sure whether we need BEAGLE.
 It's a bit difficult for me to determine what exactly we need, without going through and actually trying things.
 I might muddle around with things a bit, and build up a deeper understanding of what actually goes into SED assignments.

 There are many softwares available for SED fitting, as summarized <a href="http://www.sedfitting.org/Fitting.html">here</a>.
-Brant--do you have experience/knowledge of any of these?
+Brant---do you have experience/knowledge of any of these?

 ## Galaxy Morphologies